gatling/frontline-doc/content/reference/current/user/profile/index.md

 It should be noted that the superAdmin account doesn't have a profile.

-If you are using FrontLine with LDAP, profiles will be read-only since users information are retrieved from the LDAP and not managed by FrontLine itself.
+If you are using Gatling Enterprise with LDAP, profiles will be read-only since users information are retrieved from the LDAP and not managed by Gatling Enterprise itself.